heyitsgautham/heyitsgautham/README.md

 ## IITM

-I am currently pursuing a BS in Programming and Data Science at IITM, with a CGPA of 9.38, and am set to complete *both diplomas* by the end of the next semester.
+I am currently pursuing a BS in Programming and Data Science at IITM, with a CGPA of **9.38**, and am set to complete *both diplomas* by the end of the next semester.
 I achieved the distinction of being the topper in 14 out of 16 courses completed.
 I am actively working on three projects, one in Machine Learning , Web Development and Business Data Management, aimed at enhancing my technical expertise.
-I completed my foundation program with a 9.5 cgpa.
+I completed my foundation program with a CGPA of **9.5**.

 Profile Link: https://app.onlinedegree.iitm.ac.in/student/23F2000466#